adambiro1/Calculator/README.md

 # Calculator
 Web Page like Calculator
-This is my try to make Clicale Calculator in Web Browser
+This is my try to make Clicable Calculator in Web Browser